xcp-ng/xcp-ng-org/docs/troubleshooting/installation-upgrade.md

 :::

 :::note
 The fix above applies only when the cause is the RAID/RST controller mode.
 A drive can also be hidden by a storage controller whose driver is missing from the install ISO (for example some MegaRAID or `mpi3mr` adapters).
-That case needs an updated installer, not a BIOS change.
+That case requires an updated installer, not a BIOS change.
 :::

 ## The ISO installer does not offer to upgrade the existing install (XCP-ng or XenServer)